Crimson TNG: Getting Started

 Every effort has been made to test and measure the validity of this equipment.
-However, we cannot guarantee the accuracy of specifications, and they may change at any time.
+However, these specifications may change from time to time without notice.

 |RISK OF ELECTRIC SHOCK Do not attempt to modify or touch the internals of this device.
 Ensure host computer is properly grounded during operation.
 Disconnect AC power during installing or removal.|

 |HOT SURFACE This device may become very hot during operation; avoid contact.
 Ensure adequate ventilation and that unobstructed fan inlets.|

 |LABORATORY USE ONLY This device has not been approved by any agency or approvals body for Electrical Safety, Electromagnetic Compatibility, or Telecommunications at the time of distribution.
 Research use only!|